vkola-lab/PodGPT/PodGPT_Database_Inference/README.md

 2. `options`: we have four options (A, B, C, and D) in our demo database, from `column B` to `column E`.
 3. `answer`: The ground truth answer is located in the fifth column (`column F`) of our demo database.

+### Tutorials:
+If you have more `options` or you want to change the prompt format, you need to modify
+1. `database_format` function in the [benchmark_utils.py](https://github.com/vkola-lab/PodGPT/blob/main/PodGPT_Database_Inference/utils/benchmark_utils.py)
+2. `ground truth answer` extraction in the [eval_utils.py](https://github.com/vkola-lab/PodGPT/blob/main/PodGPT_Database_Inference/utils/eval_utils.py#L80-L91)
+3. The range of your options `option_range` in the [vllm_utils.py](https://github.com/vkola-lab/PodGPT/blob/main/PodGPT_Database_Inference/utils/vllm_utils.py#L197)

+Please note that for the answer extraction codes, we will use regular expression to extract the best option from the model's responses, for example, extract `B` from `The most likely cause of this patient's symptoms is:\n\nB.
+Cholesterol embolization\n\nExplanation:\nThe patient's presentation with decreased urinary output, malaise, and mottled, reticulated purplish discoloration of the feet (livedo reticularis) after a recent cardiac catheterization with stenting suggests a systemic embolic phenomenon.
+The laboratory findings of elevated serum creatinine (4.2 mg/dL) and the presence of intravascular spindle-shaped vacuoles on renal biopsy are consistent with cholesterol embolization.
+Cholesterol embolization, also known as atheroembolism, can occur after invasive vascular procedures, such as cardiac catheterization, and can cause renal dysfunction, skin lesions, and other systemic symptoms.
+The presence of eosinophilia (11% eosinophils) also supports this diagnosis, as it is a common finding in patients with cholesterol embolization.\n\nThe other options are less likely:\nA.
+Renal papillary necrosis is typically associated with analgesic abuse, diabetes, or sickle cell disease, and is not directly related to the patient's recent cardiac catheterization.\nC.
+Eosinophilic granulomatosis with polyangiitis (Churg-Strauss syndrome) is a systemic vasculitis that can cause renal dysfunction and eosinophilia, but it is typically associated with a history of asthma, eosinophilia, and other systemic symptoms, which are not mentioned in the case.\nD.
+Polyarteritis nodosa is a systemic vasculitis that can cause renal dysfunction and skin lesions, but it is typically associated with a history of hypertension, kidney disease, and other systemic symptoms, which are not mentioned in the case.
+Additionally, the presence of intravascular spindle-shaped vacuoles on renal biopsy is more consistent with cholesterol embolization than polyarteritis nodosa.`.

 ## 🚀 Inference and benchmarking
 ```bash
 python main.py --mode podgpt --rag True --eval_pretrain True
 ```
-1. `--mode`: Evaluate PodGPT or ChatGPT: podgpt/chatgpt.
-The default is "podgpt".
+1. `--mode`: Evaluate PodGPT or ChatGPT: `podgpt`/`chatgpt`.
+The default is `podgpt`.
-2. `--rag`: Whether to use RAG database and pipeline: True/False.
-The default is True.
+2. `--rag`: Whether to use RAG database and pipeline: `True`/`False`.
+The default is `True`.
-2. `--eval_pretrain`: Evaluate the original pre-trained model: True/False.
-The default is True.
+2. `--eval_pretrain`: Evaluate the original pre-trained model: `True`/`False`.
+The default is `True`.

 ## 🏞️ Structure of the code
 At the root of this folder, you will see: